torvalds/linux/Documentation/admin-guide/xfs.rst

 The deprecation will take place in two parts.
 Support for mounting V4 filesystems can now be disabled at kernel build time via Kconfig option.
-The option will default to yes until September 2025, at which time it will be changed to default to no.  In September 2030, support will be removed from the codebase entirely.
+These options were changed to default to no in September 2025.
+In September 2030, support will be removed from the codebase entirely.

 Note: Distributors may choose to withdraw V4 format support earlier than the dates listed above.